 CBT is a very collaborative approach to therapy, requiring that you and your psychologist work together to find ways to improve your patterns of thought and behavior.
 Although CBT has a strong basis of treatment strategies and theories, it is also very individualized, so it is tailored to your unique situation.

 Mindfulness involves paying attention to each event experienced in the present moment within our body and mind, with a non-judgmental, non-reactive and accepting attitude.
 In learning to be mindful, we can begin to counter many of our everyday sufferings such as stress, anxiety and depression because we are learning to experience events in a more impersonal and detached way.
 Our psychologist integrate the mindfulness approach with tried and true conventional approaches.
-Margaret Mitchell, one of our Clinical Psychologists, has a special interest in mindfulness.

 Need More Information about Treatment Approaches?